The assessment of students’ learning and progress is central to effective teaching and learning. The purpose of this assessment is:

 The Knowledge, Attitudes, Skills and Habits (KASH) are reviewed for each student in each subject on a termly basis.
 Details of which can be found in the documents available at the bottom of this page.
 Development in each area is determined by the subject teacher as either, emerging, establishing, secure, enhancing or excelling dependent on the progress being made when compared with curriculum expectations.

 As part of the school’s assessment process, our students will sit internal test/exams during each academic year.
-KS4 and KS5 students will also take external exams.
 In order to assist our students with their revision, the following study skills guidance material has been made available for them.
 Additional support can also be obtained by students from their subject teachers, Heads of House, Form Tutors and Heads of Year.